 It is now clearly proven that any form of early life abuse has a long-term impact on an adult’s life in a specific and structural way.

-How childhood trauma affects you?
+How childhood trauma affects relationships and well-being?

 Childhood trauma could affect and completely transform routine actions like eating, sleeping or studying into uncontrollable disorders with a massive lifetime impact on both professional and personal lives.